 - Use an instant read thermometer to gauge your turkey’s doneness— undercooking your turkey could cause food borne illness and overcooking your turkey will cause it to be dry.

-- If you don’t have stale bread, place the bread on a separate sheet pan and bake it during the turkey par-bake to dry it out.
+- If you don’t have stale bread, place the bread on a separate sheet pan and bake it 5 to 10 minutes during the turkey par-bake to dry it out.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.